chr15m/runprompt-agents/README.md

 ## Creating New `.prompt` Files

-This repo’s prompts follow the Dotprompt format used by `runprompt`: a frontmatter block (YAML) plus a plain-text prompt template.
+This repo's prompts follow the Dotprompt format used by `runprompt`: a frontmatter block (YAML) plus a plain-text prompt template.

 ### 1) Start with a minimal prompt skeleton